 EMS Academy

 The MetroAtlanta EMS Academy is a consortium developed between Kennesaw State University-WellStar School of Nursing and MetroAtlanta Ambulance Service.
-The EMS Academy was established to provide working EMS professionals the opportunity for educational development and growth by providing access to quality instruction, education and practical training courses required to pass the National Registry of EMT, AEMT and Paramedic certification exams.
+The Academy was established to provide working EMS professionals the opportunity for educational development and growth by providing access to quality instruction, education and practical training courses required to pass the National Registry of EMT, AEMT and Paramedic certification exams.

 Our programs are designed to accommodate working EMS personnel who are not able to attend a traditional College/University program.
 It has been specifically designed to accommodate individuals working on 24/48 hour and California 12 rotating shifts.